We will now begin discussing the development of the intermediate mesoderm

 and the kidney is encountered, so these pelvic kidneys work just fine

 and in fact if surgeons have to transplant a kidney,

 it’s a great deal of trouble to try to stick a kidney

 into its normal place in the body and transplanted kidneys

 tend to be put into the pelvis in this pelvic kidney position

 because it’s easy to wire it into the bladder and easy to wire it

 into the blood supply nearby at the iliac arteries and veins.

 A truly interesting thing happens if the two kidneys are in the pelvis

-and they actually attempt to ascend
+and they are fused kidney made from two and they actually attempt to ascend

 but the problem is we've got the inferior mesenteric artery going to the hindgut